canonical/operator/STYLE.md

 New code should follow these guidelines, unless there's a good reason not to.
 Sometimes existing code doesn't follow these, but we're happy for it to be updated to do so (either all at once, or as you change nearby code).

 Of course, this is just a start!
-We add to this list as things come up in code review; this list reflects our team decision.
+We add to this list as things come up in code review; this list reflects our team decisions.

 **Table of contents:**